SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 Nearby Shops API
 ==================

-Witness the e-commerce revolution happening in front of your eyes.
-The e-commerce industry will never be the same again.
-Revealing you the most disruptive e-commerce technology.
-That will change the world.

 <img src="https://i1.wp.com/nearbyshops.org/wp-content/uploads/2017/02/backdrop_play_store.png" width="108">

 The existing e-commerce solutions only allow you to build an e-commerce portal for single seller or a shop but they do not allow you to build your e-commerce marketplace where multiple sellers can sell.

 Now you can Build your own e-commerce marketplace similar to Flipkart, Amazon, Ebay, Instacart , Grofers and bigbasket using this software.
-A revolutionary step forward in the e-commerce industry is bound to disrupt the entire e-commerce industry accross the world.
+A revolutionary step forward in the e-commerce industry.

-Also available in the software package the support of three beautiful Native android apps in the front end.
+Also available in the software package the support of three native android apps in the front end.

-The open-source nature of Nearby Shops helps you get the rock solid support from the Strong community which help you with any technical problems you might face.
-World class high quality software development from the best developers of the world.

-If you are planning to build your own marketplace.
-Dont waste your time and money on building your own Software.
-Take advantage of the industry experts in software and e-commerce.
-Nearby Shops platform can save your marketing and advertizing costs also.

-Make the smart move and beat your compititors.

 For more information please visit http://nearbyshops.org